Get a Flu shot at no cost to you!

 - People age 50 and older

 - Complications of the flu include pneumonia.
-Adults 65 and older should get a pneumonia vaccine.
-People who have a chronic illness; a weakened immune system; or live in a nursing home should also get a pneumonia shot.
+The following people should get the pneumonia vaccine: adults 65 and older, people who have a chronic illness, have a weakened immune system or live in a nursing home.
 This vaccine protects against a bacteria which causes pneumonia as well as meningitis and bloodstream infections.
 This can be given at the same time as the flu shot if needed.

 - Keep your hands clean!

 - Wash your hands with soap and water.

 - Cover your nose and mouth with a tissue when you cough or sneeze.

 - Don’t touch your eyes, nose or mouth.
 This is how germs can spread.